-The ORSA is the collection of interlinked processes implemented by AGL to identify, assess, monitor, manage and report on the short- and long-term risks that the Company faces and to determine the Own Funds necessary to ensure that overall solvency needs are met at all times.
+The ORSA is the collection of interlinked processes implemented by AGL to identify, assess, monitor, manage and report on the short and long-term risks that the Company faces and to determine the Own Funds necessary to ensure that overall solvency needs are met at all times.
 The ORSA is not a single report prepared once each year.
 Instead, it is the culmination of a continuous risk management process carried out throughout the year and is summarised in the ORSA report.

-Compilation of the ORSA Report comprises three stages:
+Compilation of the ORSA report comprises three stages:

-• Current state - AGL determines its risk profile at the time of the ORSA.
+- Current state AGL determines its risk profile at the time of the ORSA.
 The assessment of current solvency needs determines whether the Company is adequately capitalised based on an identification and assessment of all material risks it is currently exposed to.
-This assessment takes risk capital, available capital and stress scenario impacts to the solvency position, as well as the effectiveness of the internal control system into consideration.
+This assessment takes risk capital, available capital and stress scenario impacts to the solvency position, as well as the effectiveness of the Internal Control System into consideration. - Future state AGL determines its future solvency needs based on stress and scenario testing.
+As part of the ORSA, AGL's solvency position and liquidity needs are assessed under both the central scenario, which aligns with the Company's business planning forecasts and under a range of forward-looking stress tests or stressed scenarios.
+Projections are consistent with AGL's regular planning horizon.

-- Future state AGL determines its future solvency needs based on stress and scenario testing.
-As part of the ORSA, AGL's Risk Capital position and liquidity needs are assessed under both the central scenario, which aligns with the Company's business planning forecasts, and under a range of forward-looking stress tests or stressed scenarios.
-The impact of each of these is assessed to ascertain its impact on the Company's capital/solvency position and liquidity position.
-Projections are aligned with AGL's regular planning horizon. - Reporting The Board of Directors assess the results of the ORSA process, assesses whether actions should be taken, and adjudicate on the sufficiency of the Company's available capital.
-The results of the ORSA process are finally approved by the Board, published in the ORSA Report along with the Board's assessments, and provided to the Central Bank.
+Reporting - The Board assess the results of the ORSA process, assess whether actions should be taken and adjudicate on the sufficiency of the Company's available capital.
+The results of the ORSA process are finally approved by the Board, published in the ORSA report along with the Board's assessments and provided to the Central Bank.

-The Company's ORSA process is governed by the Allianz Standard for Own Risk And Solvency Assessment ('ASORSA'), which details the process as outlined above.
+The Company's ORSA process is governed by the Allianz Standard for Own Risk and Solvency Assessment ('ASORSA'), which details the process as outlined above.